Carlyle Tapsell

 Carlyle Carrol Tapsell (July 24, 1909 – September 6, 1975) was an Indian field hockey player who competed in the 1932 Summer Olympics and 1936 Summer Olympics.
 In 1932 he was a member of the Indian field hockey team, which won the gold medal.
 He played two matches as back.
 Four years later he was again a member of the Indian field hockey team, which won the gold medal.
 He played four matches as back.
 He was born in Adra, India.

+School

-He studied in St. George's College, Mussoorie, India, which produced six Olympic hockey player (Earnest and William Goodsir-Cullen, George Marthins, Michael Gateley, Lionel Emmett, and Tapsell).
+He studied in St. George's College, Mussoorie, India, which produced six Olympic hockey players (Earnest and William Goodsir-Cullen, George Marthins, Michael Gateley, Lionel Emmett, and Tapsell).